allisonloan/HTTK-Canadian-Populations/README.md

 # HTTK-Canadian-Populations
-Generating a Canadian population in HTTK using mean CHMS data to compare toxicity properties between USA and Candian pupulations.
+Generating a Canadian population in HTTK using mean CHMS data to compare toxicity properties between USA and Canadian pupulations.